-If the loan amount is reduced to an adjusted LTV of 90%, the Credit Union must verify sufficient funds to close.
-Otherwise, the loan should be underwritten and insured as a 91.8% LTV, using 95% LTV loan eligibility criteria and premium rates.
+If the loan amount is reduced to an adjusted LTV the Credit Union must verify sufficient funds to close.
+Otherwise, the loan should be underwritten and insured at the pre-adjusted LTV.

 5.10.9 Other Third-Party Contributions

 Contributions made by the member's employer or a family member are not included in the Maximum Allowable Contributions limitation.
 A family member's contribution is considered a gift and must comply with requirements for gift funds.
 Employer contributions are permissible if verified under the terms and conditions of an employee relocation agreement.
 Credit Union contributions for temporary interest-rate buydowns and closing costs are subject to the same limitations as builder/seller contributions.